wagnerr63/url-shortener/README.md

 ## How to setup and run the project
 - Run the command `docker-compose up -d` to setup the database
-- Run `make mig-up` the create the database tables
+- Run `make mig-up` to create the database tables
 - Run `go run main.go` to serve the application